rianadon/Cosmos-Keyboards/README.md

 [`src/routes/beta`]: https://github.com/rianadon/Cosmos-Keyboards/tree/main/src/routes/beta
 [`src/model_gen`]: https://github.com/rianadon/Cosmos-Keyboards/tree/main/src/model_gen

-To run the generator locally, you'll need to [clone] the repository and [have installed Node.js][nodejs] and [OpenSCAD].
+To run the generator locally, you'll need to [clone] the repository and [have installed Node.js][nodejs] and [OpenSCAD] (if you're on 64-bit Linux, the build process will automatically download OpenSCAD for you).
 Then run these commands on the command line:

 [clone]: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
 [nodejs]: https://nodejs.org/en/learn/getting-started/how-to-install-nodejs